First Time Nudist – YNA Gathering

 After we finished filling out some paper work, we drove down to our camping spot where Bryan sat up the tent.
 I tried helping as much as I could but my mind started racing again as the only thing left for me to do was get naked.
 And there was no turning back.
 After all, if I just sat at our campsite fully clothed, I would, once again, be the odd-person out.
 It was then I realized that if I didn’t strip down within the next five minutes, I was probably not going to do it at all.
 So, when the tent was finally up, I went inside and got butt-freakin’-naked.
 It was a strange feeling being completely nude outdoors.
 It wasn’t really so bad, I thought.
 But the real test of my newfound courage would be facing all of these complete strangers.

 When Bryan was done getting naked, we walked down to a tented area where the nudies were body painting.
-Bryan introduced me to a few of them and told them it was my first time at a YNA (or any) nudist event.
+Bryan introduced me to a few of them and told them I was a first time nudist and that it was my first time at a YNA (or any) nudist event.
 And before I knew it, I had a group of people coming over to meet me.
 Everyone was extremely friendly, and although I was still nervous, I began to feel more comfortable.
 They weren’t like the people who I went to school with who I knew would have been eyeing me up and down.
 Instead, my new friends were giving me comforting smiles and waves.
 I looked around the small group of people; they were all different shapes and sizes and they were so comfortable in their own skin.
 I knew at that moment the feelings they had were what I wanted.
 It was in that moment when I finally let all of my guards down and declared to the world, “I am Jessica!”

 The weekend was probably one of the best of my life.
 I got body painted, went to a bonfire, danced, went swimming and hot-tubbing.
 But most importantly, I was beginning to see past my insecurities and in my own skin I felt, to be honest and clichéd, liberated and so very free.
 I was slowly but surely learning to love everything about myself, even my small breasts and love handles.
 In doing so, in learning to accept who I am on the outside, I can fully concentrate and love my entire person, both inside and out.
 And this change happened with the help of everyone there.
 I know if everyone wasn’t so incredibly nice and welcoming and totally and completely non-critical, I would have never kept my clothes off, and I wouldn’t have felt everything that I had experienced.